ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 ![M4L11_12](imgs/M4L11_12.png)

-where k_^2 is the second moment of the degree distribution.
+where $\bar{k^2}$ is the second moment of the degree distribution.

-This formula predicts a very interesting result: for power-law networks with degree exponent 2 < γ <= 3, the network will always get synchronized, even for a very small K, because the second moment k_^2 diverges.
+This formula predicts a very interesting result: __for power-law networks with degree exponent 2 < γ <= 3, the network will always get synchronized, even for a very small K__, because the second moment $\bar{k^2}$ diverges.

 ![M4L11_Fig22](imgs/M4L11_Fig22.png)
 *Image Source:  [“Synchronization in complex networks”](https://core.ac.uk/download/pdf/71321767.pdf). by Arenas et al.*

 The visualization shows simulation results of heterogeneous oscillators on power-law networks with degree exponent γ = 3 (the networks are constructed with the Preferential Attachment model).
-The natural frequencies of the oscillators vary uniformly in the interval .
+The natural frequencies of the oscillators vary uniformly in the interval $[-1/2, 1/2]$.
 The onset of synchronization is not exactly at 0 – but close to 0.05.
 The small deviation from the theoretically predicted result does not seem to be a consequence of finite N because the critical threshold remains close to 0.05 even as N increases.

 We have seen this ratio of the first two moments of the degree distribution several times earlier in the course, including in the friendship paradox, the epidemic threshold, and the critical threshold for random failures.
 When the second moment diverges, we saw in Lesson-9 that the epidemic threshold goes to 0, and earlier in this Lesson that the critical threshold for random failures goes to 1.
 Something similar happens here: networks with major hubs get easily synchronized, even with very minor coupling strength.